My Golden Visa immigration services logo

 Hungary Golden Visa: Costs, Terms and Benefits

-The Hungary Golden Visa program is a residency-by-investment program that allows foreigners to obtain European residency by investment.
-The investor can include their spouse and children in the application.
+The Hungary Golden Visa is an investment program that allows foreigners to obtain European residency.
+The investor can include their spouse, children, and parents in the application.

 • purchase of real estate fund units — €250,000+;